 - Bonus: You can find their ramen on shelves at Costco (Family-sized package of ramen at a great price = winning)

-This Simple Beef Bibimbap Ramen is a perfect weeknight meal when you want something soul comforting and hearty on the table fast.
+This is a perfect weeknight meal when you want something soul comforting and hearty on the table fast.
 I also love making it for lunch when I want something that’s quick and easy, filling, and full of flavor.
+It’s a pan to plate meal in less than 30 minutes!
+This rice ramen bowl has definitely become one of my meal planning go-to’s.

 Sauté some veggies.
 I used zucchini, shiitake mushrooms, and shallots but you could really use any veggies you have on hand.
 I also peeled rainbow carrots into thin ribbons and left them raw for a little extra crunch of sweetness but you could quickly sauté them as well if you prefer.